FlagBrew/PKSM/README.md

 ## Compiling

 You need devKitPro, ctrulib, sf2d, sfil, sftd and Xerpi's portlibs to be able to compile this.
+When cloning the repo make sure to use `git clone --recursive` in order to also get buildtools.

 ## Screenshots